Am I More Pointwise or Pairwise? Revealing Position Bias in Rubric-Based LLM-as-a-Judge: Problem Formulation and Methods

 In studies of position bias in pair-wise evaluation, a common mitigation is to swap the two responses to cancel out the effect.
 In the rubric-based setting, however, we have multiple score options, which makes a simple swap ineffective.
 Nevertheless, as long as we can ensure that each score appears equally often at each position, we can in principle factor out the influence introduced by the score values themselves.

 To address this, we propose a balanced permutation method.
 The key insight is that position bias can be neutralized if each score option appears in each position an equal number of times across multiple evaluation runs.
-Specifically, we construct 10 complementary orderings: 5 forward cyclic rotations ([1,2,3,4,5], [2,3,4,5,1], ...) and 5 reverse cyclic rotations ([5,4,3,2,1], [4,3,2,1,5], ...).
+For example, if there are 5 scores, we construct 10 complementary orderings: 5 forward cyclic rotations ([1,2,3,4,5], [2,3,4,5,1], ...) and 5 reverse cyclic rotations ([5,4,3,2,1], [4,3,2,1,5], ...).
 This design ensures that every score appears exactly twice in each position, effectively canceling out any systematic positional preference while preserving the semantic signal of the scores.

+For the second rubric setting, we only need to replace the score rotations mentioned above with rotations of the different aspects.
+In addition, as a lower-cost alternative, we also experimented with directly randomizing the rubrics.